Source code for phenotypic.refine._residual_outlier_remover

 class ResidualOutlierRemover(GridObjectRefiner):

-"""Remove objects with large regression residuals in noisy grid rows/columns.
+"""Remove objects with large positional residuals in noisy grid rows or columns.

 - Stabilizing grid registration when a subset of positions is noisy.